- Public Health and Environment

 The MRC is part of the Citizen Corps, a nationwide initiative to mobilize and coordinate trained volunteers to help their communities respond to all types of disasters, MRC volunteers are called upon when public health services are required.

 MRC provides the framework for teams of local volunteers who have medical, public health or other health and environmental skills to give their time and expertise in a public health emergency.
 In addition, volunteers support the mission and programs of the department by assisting in the delivery of non-emergency public health and environmental services.

-The Department of Public Health and Environment provides a limited number of opportunities for clinical experiences for undergraduate or graduate students and internships.
+The Department of Public Health and Environment provides a limited number of opportunities for nursing and dietetic clinical experiences for undergraduate or graduate students.